 So when you need a break, what do you do?
 Me?
 I sit down with a coffee or hot chocolate, and I read a Christmas-themed book.
 (Well, I tend to do that whether I need a break or not, but I digress.)
 I’ve done a few Book Notes posts with Christmas stories, like Christmas Cake Murder, Premeditated Peppermint, and one a while back called As The Christmas Cookie Crumbles.
 Today, I have a new one for you!

 In Peppermint Peril by Joy Avon is the first in in the new Book Tea Shop Mystery series.
-I mentioned this one in my recent WWW Wednesday post.
 The publisher description begins like this:

 In the run-up to Christmas Eve, organizer of book-themed tea parties Callie Aspen and her lovable Boston terrier will have to conquer threefold trouble—a mysterious will, a missing heirloom and a dead body—to restore the festive spirit to their small town.